flashwing-04/showtime-website-project-archive/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/process.md

 {{<section title="Research and Concept">}}

-As one of the first steps in our process we did a literature search on safety training with VR technology, and specifically for training in manual labor professions.
+As one of the first steps in our process, we did a literature search on safety training with VR technology, and specifically for training in manual labor professions.

-By studying these we learned about different approaches to safety training, such as prescriptive/scenario-based or explorative scenes.
+By studying these, we learned about different approaches to safety training, such as prescriptive/scenario-based or explorative scenes.
 We also learned about the ramifications of teaching in VR: the importance of immersion, the duration sessions should have and when and how feedback should be delivered.
 Furthermore, the necessity for effective training became apparent: statistics show that [more than 60.000 injuries while operating workshop machinery happened in Germany in 2019](https://publikationen.dguv.de/widgets/pdf/download/article/3893).
 In a project related to mining safety the authors noted that lots of accidents happen because basic training concepts are disregarded.